galaxyproject/galaxy-hub/src/admin/tools/external-display-applications-tutorial/index.md

-# Displaying Datasets at External Display Applications / Websites
+# Displaying Datasets at External Display Applications / Websites using GEDAs

 ## About Display Applications